Select a Class Type:

 Want to set up a class at your location?

-These free classes are funded through grants and support from the Alameda County Transportation Commission, Kaiser Permanente, UC Berkeley, the City of Oakland, the City of Alameda, the City of Lafayette, and Motivate.
+These free classes are funded through grants and support from the Alameda County Transportation Commission, Kaiser Permanente, Spare the Air Youth, UC Berkeley, the City of Oakland, and the City of Alameda.